Jakob-Bach/DS-Lab-2021/README.md

 - `recommend_global_favorites.py`: Ignore item to evaluate and recommend globally popular items.
 - `recommend_cooccurring_favorites.py`: Find items which are most popular in sessions with item to evaluate.

+### Distributed Submission

+For the DMC submission, we combine multiple submissions that were created by the teams' pipelines.
+To this end, we let the participants manually decide which of the submissions to use for each item.
+As making this decision for the full test set would require a lot of effort, we distribute the manual work over all participants.

+- `prepare_distributed_solution.py` prepares input files and output files for the manual selection process.
+- `combine_distributed_solution.py` read output files of manual selection as well as submission files and combines them.

-## Task 2: Verification of Auction Process Models
+## Task 2: Verification of Auction Process Models (`Task_2_Auction_Verification/`)

 For some background on the scenario, you can read